Fresh U.S. sanctions to trap more Iran oil revenue

 By Osamu Tsukimori and Nidhi Verma

-TOKYO/NEW DELHI A little-noticed provision in U.S. sanctions against Iran beginning in February is likely to trap payments abroad for its oil exports running into billions of dollars, sapping Tehran of revenue needed to fund the government.
+TOKYO/NEW DELHI, Dec 19 A little-noticed provision in U.S. sanctions against Iran beginning in February is likely to trap payments abroad for its oil exports running into billions of dollars, sapping Tehran of revenue needed to fund the government.

 Any bank that repatriates the money or transfers it to a third country faces a sanction risk.
 This could halt most of the flow of petrodollars to Iran, given that the value of its oil exports is far higher than what it imports from its biggest customers - China, South Korea, India and Japan.